 Military Family Month was established in 1996 by the Armed Services YMCA, with the U.S. Government recognizing the occasion every year since.
-Each November, the President signs a proclamation declaring November Military Family Month, and with hundreds of thousands of service members deployed overseas, recognizing the daily sacrifices made by military families has never been more important.
+Each November, the President signs a proclamation declaring November Military Family Month, and with hundreds of thousands of service members deployed overseas, recognizing the daily sacrifices made by active duty, Guard, and Reserve military families has never been more important.

 Read the full proclamation here.